mamonraab/violance-detection-in-video-with-pytroch/README.md

 ### Step 1: Custom Data loader for videos

-handling  video frames data sets with an   efficient data generation scheme that consume less memory can be done  with e Dataset class (torch.utils.data.Dataset) in PyTorch  the idea  is  to provide a class that overriding two subclass functions
+handling  video frames data sets with an   efficient data generation scheme that consume less memory can be done  with   Dataset class (torch.utils.data.Dataset) in PyTorch  the idea  is  to provide a class that overriding two subclass functions

    __len__  – returns the size of the dataset